nbittich/multipart2/examples/README.md

 -----------------------------------------
 Author: [abonander]

-This example showcases usage of `multipart` with Hyper's new `Client` API, via the lazy-writing capabilities of `multipart::client::lazy`.
+This example showcases usage of `multipart2` with Hyper's new `Client` API, via the lazy-writing capabilities of `multipart2::client::lazy`.

 ```
 $ cargo run --example hyper_reqbuilder